 1958 Packard Starlight

 This 2-door hardtop known informally to the factory as the “Starlight” comes to us on consignment originally from New Mexico.
-A rare bird if you will as only 647 were produced prior to the demise of the Packard line.
-Styling cues from Studebaker, and the rush to put a model together, led to this amalgamation of 2 company's designers, and available parts.
+A rare bird if you will as only 675 were produced.
+This being the creation of the final year of Packard.

-Save for the double fins (after all 2 IS better than one?) the back of this Packard has a striking resemblance to the '57 Chevy.
-This is where it ends though, as the remainder of the car takes on the parent company's look in that being Studebaker.
-With the dual “frog eye” headlamps, traditional Packard “cusps” framing the headlights, and giving the scooped hood a happy landing.
-The grille, widely thought to be that of a catfish with its oval opening, big bumper, and mini Dagmar's complete the styling (or lack thereof) for the body.
-This car restored and draped in a dark maroon that shows some crazing on the hood and trunk, and a few other faults throughout.
+Save for the double fins (after all 2 IS better than one?), as the remainder of the car takes on Studebaker-Packard company's look.
+With the dual headlamps, traditional Packard “cusps” framing the headlights, and giving the scooped hood a happy landing.
+The grille, widely thought to be that of a catfish with its oval opening, big bumper, and mini Dagmar's complete the styling for the body.
+This car restored and draped in a dark maroon that shows some crazing on the hood which is typical of older fiberglass, from which the hood is made.
+The interior of the trunk, and a few other faults are seen throughout.
 The tan hardtop, and a gold textured mylar and chrome framed belt line, presents all well, with panels slightly misaligned.

 A newly restored small block 289ci V8, sits in a restored engine bay.
-It appears the supercharger has been taken off and replaced by a newer carburetor and air cleaner configuration.
-Automatic transmission, power steering, and power brakes are seen, along with an AM radio with a rear speaker option installed.
+A newer carburetor and air cleaner configuration are on top.
+A rebuilt automatic transmission, and power steering are seen, along with an AM radio with a rear speaker option installed.

 Not something seen every day, and a bit of automotive history here, due to the changing times, and names of the Packard/Studebaker merger.
 Overall presentation is good, with new interior, and rebuilt engine.
 Certainly, an eye catcher due to its odd but striking exterior design.